 Clearly, a sovereign government is never revenue constrained because it is the monopoly issuer of the currency.
 As such, the mainstream (IMF) framework misses the point entirely.
 The entire mainstream discussion about fiscal consolidation and fiscal sustainability and the limits of fiscal policy is based on false premises.
 It has no application to modern monetary economies.

 From the perspective of Modern Monetary Theory (MMT), the whole question of fiscal sustainability has to be in terms of maintaining full employment and price stability.
-The Full-employment budget deficit condition provides the focus for policy makers in this regard.
+The Full-employment fiscal deficit condition provides the focus for policy makers in this regard.

 So before we question whether the “limits” of prudent fiscal policy have been reached we need to collect information from the labour market rather than the bond markets.
-The existence of mass unemployment is striking evidence that the budget deficit is too small and needs to be expanded.
+The existence of mass unemployment is striking evidence that the fiscal deficit is too small and needs to be expanded.

 One way the mainstream gets around this obvious point is to contest the definition of full employment.
 Accordingly, they invoke a bastardised concept of full employment which they call the Non-Accelerating-Inflation-Rate-of-Unemployment (NAIRU) which says that the economy is fully employed when inflation is stable (irrespective of how many workers are unemployed or underemployed).